 Grand Lake is Colorado’s largest, deepest natural lake, secluded next to a sleepy resort town by the same name.
-It sits next to five other alpine lakes: Lake Granby, Shadow Mountain Lake, Monarch Lake, Willow Creek Reservoir and Meadow Creek Reservoir.
+It sits next to five other alpine lakes: Lake Granby, Shadow Mountain Lake, Monarch Lake, Willow Creek Reservoir, and Meadow Creek Reservoir.

 Together the six are known as the “Great Lakes of Colorado”.
-The biggest of them is Lake Granby, which is a manmade reservoir.
+The biggest of them is Lake Granby, which is a man-made reservoir.
 All the lakes are part of the headwaters of the Colorado River.

-While Lake Granby is separated from its town by a bit, Grand Lake is within walking distance to its shop-lined downtown.
+While Lake Granby is separated from its town by a bit, Grand Lake is within walking distance of its shop-lined downtown.
 A multitude of lodging exists around Lake Granby and all the way up to Grand Lake.

-The western entrance of Rocky Mountain National Park is close by and offers snowshoeing and cross country ski trails, in addition to a two mile stretch for snowmobiling, connecting the town of Grand Lake to a system of national forest trails.
+The western entrance of Rocky Mountain National Park is close by and offers snowshoeing and cross country ski trails, in addition to a two-mile stretch for snowmobiling, connecting the town of Grand Lake to a system of national forest trails.